 The Terror season one is available to stream on Hulu with The Terror: Infamy wrapping up on AMC.

-Do you have a favorite bingable horror series that didn’t make the list?
-Let us know in the comments.
+Do you have a favorite bingable horror TV series that didn’t make the list?

 Kate is co-founder, EIC, and CCO of BWT.
 She’s also a Certified Rotten Tomatoes Critic, host, and creator of our flagship podcast, But Why Tho? and Did You Have To?.
 She also manages all PR relationships for comics, manga, film, TV, and anime.
 She has an MA in Cultural Anthropology and Religious Studies focusing on how pop culture impacts society.